kmiller720/yajb/chapters/Chapter_2.md

 When we create an `object`, we are telling our postman the address to some thing.
 We are giving the worker a `reference` to a house.
 When we change what we call that, when we change the address of the `reference`, we do not change what it is pointing at ( *you do not change when you move houses* ) but rather how we reference it.

 The next question is: what happens when the values that you are referencing changes?
 If you are the owner of both *1234 Main St* and *4231 Washington Ave* and you eat a sandwich at *1234 Main St*, did the owner of *4321 Washington Ave* also eat a sandwich?
-If both *1234 Main St* and *4321 Washington Ave* both point at the same house, and you change the bathroom color of *4321 Washington Ave*, did the color of the bathroom inside of *1234 Main St* also change?
+If *1234 Main St* and *4321 Washington Ave* both point at the same house, and you change the bathroom color of *4321 Washington Ave*, did the color of the bathroom inside of *1234 Main St* also change?

 > Coder Break:
 >